tkirwa/AirBnB_clone/README.md

 # AirBnB Clone Project
 # AirBnB clone - The console
 It is the first piece of tihe AirBnB project which is among the major projects Alx students are tasked.
-It sheds light on file serialization, objects and cration of a file storage.
+It sheds light on file serialization, objects and creation of a file storage.
 It is command line interface from which you can create and modify files in storage before you can build up on the rest of your AirBnB application.

 # Base Model